 Being Cabin Crew | The Ugly Truth Part 7

 Outcome of Lana’s Investigation

 The first screenshot in this chapter comes from the letter Bart sent to his manager following our flight together.
-My appraisal was sent to him on 28th December 2018, we landed on 26th December.
+My performance review was sent to him on 28th December 2018, we landed on 26th December.

 “TalkitOut” is the company’s mediation service.
 Company policy states mediation should always be considered before pursuing a grievance.
-Just like the Our Standard’s policy and Anti Harassment and Bullying policy, it didn’t apply to Bart.
+Just like the Our Standards policy and Anti Harassment and Bullying policy, this didn’t apply to Bart.

 The appraisal I wrote on Bart is here.
 If you’ve followed my blog you’ll be aware the only two cabin crew who claimed they had seen or were aware of me touching anyone inappropriately at any time were Bart and his now ex fiancée Anna.